ErpNetDocs/info/legal/platform-terms-of-use.md

 #### 4.2.4.
 Support Site Registration

-The Customer shall register an account at ERP.net’s Support site (https://support.erp.bg), using the Administrative Contact name and email address specified on the Order Form.
+The Customer shall register an account at ERP.net’s Support site (https://support.erp.bg), using the Administrative Contact name and email address specified on the Subscription Order.
 The Customer shall use the account to subscribe to the Announcements blog (https://support.erp.bg/hc/en-us/sections/201834599-Announcements), accessible from the Support site.
 The Customer is deemed to have notice of all announcements communicated through the Announcements blog on the Support site.

 ### 4.3.
 Security